Skip to main content

 Jesus

-"How helpful it is to see sin, like addiction, as a disease, a very destructive disease, instead of merely something that was culpable, punishable, or 'mad God unhappy.'
+"How helpful it is to see sin, like addiction, as a disease, a very destructive disease, instead of merely something that was culpable, punishable, or 'made God unhappy.'
 If sin indeed made God unhappy, it was because God desires nothing more than our happiness, and wills the healing of our disease."

 Richard Rohr

-Richard Rohr wrote an amazing book titled "Spirituality and the Twelve Steps" and in it he says "...actually we are all addicted to our own habitual way of doing anything, our own defenses, and most especially, our patterned way of thinking, or how we process our reality."
+Richard Rohr wrote an amazing book entitled "Breathing Under Water...Spirituality and the Twelve Steps" and in it he says "...actually we are all addicted to our own habitual way of doing anything, our own defenses, and most especially, our patterned way of thinking, or how we process our reality."
 In other words, we all need healing, and the healing we need can only come from the Savior.
 And we get to do the work...along with Him...to experience that healing.
 As Richard writes, "You cannot heal what you do not first acknowledge."
 It's time to get real, and it's time to dive into the Twelve Steps of the Atonement.

 Step 1: "Admit that we, of ourselves, are powerless to overcome our addictions and that our lives have become unmanageable."